drbean/curriculum/pages/homepage/html/fortunes.md

 the time. https://quoteinvestigator.com/
 2013/12/11/cannot-fool/
 %
+"No strings attached" (read: On the take)
+%
 Korean monk (Going behind the temple to smoke): 'Baudelaire said smoking is the purple art.'